 I tried not to roll my eyes too hard.
 “Listen.
 Listen.
 Good things come in small packa—”

 “Tortue!”
 The girl ran over and reached out her arms to her cat, who jumped up happily into the embrace.
 That was a lie.
 Cats didn’t feel happiness.
-The demon was probably gloating over my defeat.
+The demon was probably gloating over my defeat, with her big fluffy tail and her dumb glowy eyes and–

-“I’m sorry you fell,” she said ruefully.
+“I’m sorry you fell,” she said, looking genuinely guilty.
 “Are you alright?”

 “Never better,” I managed to gasp out.

-She leaned over me, squinting at me through her freckles and thin glasses.
+The kid leaned over me, squinting at me through her freckles and thin glasses.
 “Well, okay.
-Here’s your ten bucks.”
+Here’s your ten bucks!”

 I opened my mouth to tell her to keep it, and then groaned in pain instead. “…Alright.”
 I grabbed it from her hand, then threw my arms over my face.
 “I’m just gonna lie here for a bit.”